LJPc-solutions/laravel-cloudns-library/README.md

 $isValid = ClouDNS::account()->testLogin();

 // Get current IP address
+// Note: This may not be available for all account types
 $ip = ClouDNS::account()->getCurrentIp();

 // Get account balance
 $balance = ClouDNS::account()->getBalance();

 // Get account information
+// Note: This may not be available for all account types
 $info = ClouDNS::account()->getInfo();

 // Get usage statistics